Barry M’s cruelty-free make-up range that funds and supports wildlife conservation around the world.

-Barry M's WILDLIFE® collection launches with two, limited edition 9-shade eyeshadow palettes: WILDLIFE® ‘Tiger’ and WILDLIFE® ‘Snow Leopard’, supporting the David Shepherd Wildlife Foundation (DSWF).
+Barry M's WILDLIFE® collection includes four, limited edition 9-shade eyeshadow palettes: WILDLIFE® ‘Tiger’ and WILDLIFE® ‘Snow Leopard’, WILDLIFE® ‘Pangolin’ and WILDLIFE® ‘Rhino’ plus a range of 6 Nail Paints and 3 Lip Balms, all supporting the David Shepherd Wildlife Foundation (DSWF).

-The palette designs feature tiger and snow leopard artworks created by artist Emily Lamb, granddaughter of the charity’s founder, David Shepherd.
-The shades inside have also been inspired by the two iconic cats – from the Himalayan blue of ‘Frost’ and the twilight grey of ‘Silent’ in the Snow Leopard palette, to the ‘Ferocious’ hot orange and green ‘Jungle’ of the Tiger palette.
+Our WILDLIFE® palette designs feature artworks created by artist Emily Lamb, granddaughter of the charity’s founder, David Shepherd.
+The shades inside have also been inspired by the animal species.

 Since our launch in 1982, Barry M has always been a passionately cruelty-free brand, campaigning for the end of cosmetic animal testing around the world.
 However, with the horrific and growing threat of global wildlife extinction, we’re now committed to do more – namely, to provide vital funding for those working to protect animals and nature around the world.